AdobeDocs/experience-manager-65.en/help/forms/using/creating-custom-adaptive-form-themes.md

     * `less` folder: Contains the `less` variable files in which you define the `less` variables and `less mixins` that are used to manage the .css styles.

-      This folder consists of `less` variable files, `less` mixin files, `less` files defining styles using mixins and variables.
+      This folder consists of `less` variable files, `less` mixin files, `less` files defining styles using mixins, and variables.
 And all these less files are then imported in styles.less.

     * `css`folder: Contains the .css files in which you define the static styles to be used in the theme.

-   **Less variables files**: These are the files, where you define or override the variables that are used in defining CSS styles.
+   **Less variables files**: These are the files where you define or override the variables that are used in defining CSS styles.

    Adaptive forms provide OOTB variables defined in the following .less files: